-In Formula 1 history, there have been only 16 rounds of the World Championship which have not featured a British driver on the grid.
+In Formula 1 history, there have been only 16 rounds of the World Championship in which no British drivers appeared on the grid.
 We take a look at when those races were!

 1950-1960, The Indianapolis 500

-The bulk of World Championship races which did not feature British drivers are the eleven Indianapolis 500 races which counted towards the Drivers’ Championship between 1950 and 1960.
-These are also the only eleven rounds of the World Championship which no British drivers entered.
+The bulk of World Championship races which did not feature British drivers are the 11 Indianapolis 500 races which counted towards the Drivers’ Championship between 1950 and 1960.
+These are also the only 11 rounds of the World Championship which no British drivers entered.

 Prior to 1950, there were only nine occasions that a British driver raced in the Indianapolis 500.
 Among those nine were 1916 winner Dario Resta and 1946 winner George Robson – who was born in Newcastle before his family emigrated to Canada.
 In the years that the Indianapolis 500 counted towards the Drivers’ Championship, no British driver raced at the event.

 It would be 17 years after Robson’s win that another British driver competed in the Indianapolis 500, after it was dropped from the Drivers’ Championship.
 That driver was Jim Clark, who first appeared at the race in 1963 and won in 1965.
 In 1966, he was joined on the grid by Graham Hill and Jackie Stewart.